Lawn Care & Fertilizer

 - Choose vegetation species that are either native to your area or are not considered invasive.
 For information on aquatic plants native to Minnesota, visit the MN DNR website.

-For tips on installation and establishing plants, visit the USDA website.
+For tips on installation and establishing plants, visit the UMN Extension website.

 Unwanted Plants and Pets